Robust solutions of uncertain mixed-integer linear programs using decomposition techniques: Introduction

-The proposed method has the following feature which makes it attractive for practical use: it improves tractability with respect to interior point algorithms when binary and/or integer decision variables are included, specially for large-scale problems, because i) the master problem remains linear and ii) the subproblems are QCP with just one quadratic constraint, which have analytical solutions.
-In addition and due to the relationship between the subproblem formulation and reliability-based structural techniques (FOSM), it allows to calculate exact bounds for the probability of constraint violation in case the probability distributions of uncertain parameters are completely defined by using first and second-orden moments (mean and variance-covariance).
+The proposed method has the following features which makes it attractive for practical use: i) the master problem remains linear and ii) the subproblems are QCP with just one quadratic constraint, which have analytical solutions.
+In addition and due to the relationship between the subproblem formulation and reliability-based structural techniques (FOSM), it allows to calculate exact probabilities of constraint violation in case the probability distributions of uncertain parameters are completely defined by using first and second-order moments (mean and variance-covariance).
 This feature could encourage engineers used to working with failure probabilities to take advantage of robust optimization techniques, even without using the proposed iterative method.
-Finally, the method proposed in this paper constitutes an alternative formulation to that proposed by \cite{BertsimasS:04} using cardinality constrained uncertainty sets.
-Both approaches solve mixed-integer linear programming problems, the main difference is that the method proposed by \cite{BertsimasS:04} requires the definition of the maximum number of parameters allowed to reach its worst possible values, while the approach proposed in this paper requires the definition of the protection level.
-Besides, the proposed method would not require the definition of bounds for the uncertain parameters, which might be of interest for certain applications.

 The rest of the paper is organized as follows.
 Section~\ref{s1} introduces the robust formulation of linear programming problems.
-In Section~\ref{s.rborm} a detailed description of the decomposition method proposed in this work is given, while in section~\ref{s2} the relationship with FOSM technique is explained in detail, paying special attention to its relationship with ellipsoidal uncertainty sets.
+In Section~\ref{s.rborm} a detailed description of the decomposition method proposed in this work is given, while in Section~\ref{s2} the method for calculating probabilities of constraint violation using FOSM technique is explained in detail.
 In Sections~\ref{s.ilusexam} and \ref{s.sheexam} an illustrative example and a realistic case study are respectively described, solved, analyzed, and compared with existing approaches.
+Section~\ref{discussion} briefly discusses future possible extensions of the method proposed in this work.
 Finally, in Section~\ref{Conclu} some relevant conclusions are duly drawn.